-You may have heard of full-spectrum light therapy before and wondered if it's something that can help you.
-After all, there are so many different types of Mental Health treatments and alternative treatments that are available.
-So, how do you know which one is the right one for you?
-When it comes to Mental Health, full spectrum light therapy is generally used to treat people that are suffering from seasonal affective disorder (SAD) but can help those with other forms of depression as well.
+You may have heard of full spectrum light therapy before and wondered if it's something that can help you.
+Another kind of light therapy for depression, known as light box therapy, is also available and may be effective for treating a variety of conditions.
+When it comes to mental health, full spectrum light therapy is generally used to treat people who are experiencing seasonal affective disorder (SAD), but it may help those with other forms of depression as well.

-Three separate components come into play when doing light therapy.
-The first is the light intensity.
-This is known as lux, and it indicates the amount of light that you are receiving during your therapy sessions.
-The standard to use for light therapy for SAD (seasonal affective disorder), is a 10,000 lux light when you are between 16 and 24 inches away from it.
-However, it is important that you talk to your doctor first before buying a light.
-You'll want to ask them exactly what they want you to look for in a light.
+Three essential components come into play when doing light therapy.
+The first is light intensity, known as lux, which indicates the amount of light received during therapy sessions.
+Many different types of lights are available, but for SAD (seasonal affective disorder), a standard 10,000 lux light is recommended when positioned between 16 and 24 inches away from it.
+However, for helpful information and guidance, it's advised to consult your doctor before purchasing a light, as they can provide specific recommendations based on your needs.

-The other things that will impact the effectiveness of your light therapy session are the duration and the timing.
-These are also things that you're going to want to talk to your doctor or therapist about.
+Other factors that can impact the effectiveness of your light therapy session are the duration and the timing.
+These are also factors that you can talk to your doctor or therapist about.
 Many people feel that it benefits them to do light therapy first thing in the morning.
-However, this is something that your therapist can help you determine in your situation.
-The duration of your therapy sessions depends on the type of light that you have purchased.
-The higher or lower the lux is, it will impact the amount of time that you should be in front of it.
+However, this is something that your therapist can help you determine for your particular situation.
+The duration of your therapy sessions depends on the type of light and the amount of lux.

-The answer to this question depends on what exactly you're looking for.
 People have believed in the power of sunlight for healing for centuries.
 Natural light has been used as a medical treatment for as long as people can document.
-However, light therapy boxes didn't start to become popular until the 1990s.
-Then, the number of success stories that continue to come out of the use of light therapy have continued to keep it in the spotlight.
+However, full spectrum light therapy boxes didn't start to become popular until the 1990s.
+Since then, the number of success stories from the use of light therapy has continued to keep it in the spotlight.

-Light therapy can be used to treat several different diseases and disorders, but for this article, we're going to stick with mental health.
-The people who can benefit the most from light therapy are people who struggle with depression, especially seasonal affective disorder.
-However, it can also be used for other types of depression and also to help people with circadian rhythm sleep disorders or those who travel frequently and experience jet lag.
+Light therapy can be used to treat several different diseases and disorders, but for this article, we're going to focus on mental health.
+The people who can benefit the most from light therapy tend to be those who experience depression, especially seasonal affective disorder.
+However, it can also be used for other types of depression and to help people with circadian rhythm sleep disorders or those who travel frequently and experience jet lag.

-Note that some studies show that blue light can also help you sleep better.
-Blue light from screens can suppress melatonin but research has shown that exposure to blue light during the day can improve alertness.
+Also, while blue light from screens can suppress melatonin (which helps with sleep), research has shown that exposure to blue light during the day can improve alertness.

-The symptoms of SAD are the same as that of other forms of depression.
-The main differentiator is that it is depression that occurs only during certain times of the year.
+The symptoms of SAD tend to be the same as those of other forms of depression.
+The main differentiator is that SAD typically occurs only during certain times of the year.
 For the majority of people, this will be during the winter (often referred to as the winter blues), but there are also people who experience it during a different season.

-This means that the symptoms of depression start around the same time every year and leave around the same time every year.
-It works like it's a cycle and it's something that you're able almost to predict.
+This means that the symptoms of SAD usually start around the same time every year and leave around the same time every year.
+It can work like a cycle, and it's something that you're able almost to predict.

-Symptoms of depression include feeling sad or down, but it can also include feeling angry and more irritable.
-You may experience a change in your sleeping pattern and a change in your desire to eat.
-Some people sleep more and other sleep last.
-Some people eat more, and others eat less.
+Symptoms of depression may include feeling sad or down but can also include feeling angry and more irritable.
+You may experience changes in your sleeping pattern and in your desire to eat.
+Some people sleep more, but others sleep less.
+Similarly, some people eat more, but others eat less.
 Many people experiencing depression also start to withdraw from friends and family and the things that they enjoy in life.
 It can almost make them want to shut down.